► What are electric cars like to live with?

 Phil McNamara experience with a Jaguar i-Pace: ‘Cheaper running costs – and a great feelgood factor’

 ‘On a cheap overnight tariff, an i-Pace charge totalled £8, so about £20 for 500 miles.
 A punchy twin-turbodiesel F-Pace, though still down 100bhp and a couple of seconds to 62mph on the electric Jag, would need around £78 to gas for 500 miles.
-And there is an undoubted feelgood factor from emitting zero pollutants on the go.’
+And there is an undoubted feelgood factor from emitting zero pollutants on the go.
+The Jaguar i-Pace is an exemplar of the benefits of electric cars.’

 Read Phil’s full Jaguar i-Pace long-term test here

 Ben Whitworth drives a Renault Zoe: ‘They can be fun to drive, as well as cheap’

 ‘I’ve found there’s a lot to love here, over and above those 3.1p-per-mile running costs.
 Up to 40mph it’s entertainingly brisk, and the quick if lifeless steering means it can be satisfyingly hustled along.
 The calibration of the throttle and brake pedals is excellent, as is the well-judged level of dialled-in regenerative braking in one-pedal “B” driving mode.’